 African elephants, Loxodonta africana, are in the category vulnerable in the IUCN list.

-Discover more elephant photographs from Africa and Asia, view our Tusker portfolio.
-In our nature photography portfolios, you can license and buy photo prints.
+Browse more elephant photographs from Africa and Asia, view my Tusker gallery.
+In my nature photography portfolios, you can license and buy wall art photo prints, such as fine art paper, canvas, Alu-Dibond, modern metal, and acrylic print.